opnsense/docs/source/manual/dynamic_routing.rst

 ..
 Attention::

    Any route received with dynamic routing protocols will only be installed if no similiar local route already exists.
-E.g., if a neighbor advertises a default gateway route, but a directly attached default gateway route already exists, the local route will be preferred and the advertised route will be discarted.
+E.g., if a neighbor advertises a default gateway route, but a directly attached default gateway route already exists, the local route will be preferred and the advertised route will be discarded.

 .. _rip-section: